Computer Glasses & Blue Light Protection

 - A: If your teenager is like most kids nowadays, digital gadgets take up many hours of daily life.
 From a young age, kids spend a vast amount of time staring at screens, be it smartphones, iPads, tablets, or computers.
 While digital tech certainly enhances our lives, the downside is that it also poses a number of health risks, especially to eyes.

 - It makes no difference whether your teen is researching a school assignment or chatting with friends, gazing at an LED display can lead to digital eyestrain.
 Over time, this condition can deteriorate into the chronic problems of Computer Vision Syndrome.
-At Mississauga Vision Centre, your pediatric eye doctor near you treats an increasing number of kids who visit with the classic complaints of computer vision.
+At Mississauga Vision Centre and Brampton Vision Centre, your pediatric eye doctor near you treats an increasing number of kids who visit with the classic complaints of computer vision.

 Computer Glasses and Blue Light Protection